 The mean scores on sensorial profile of cheeses are reported in Table 9.
-The integration with cladodes determined in cheeses of group OFI the increase of the yellow color (P=0.013) and of the odor intensities (P<0.001), as well as of the butter flavor (P=0.001).
-These parameters influenced positively the overall acceptability of group OFI products (P<0.001).
+The integration with cladodes increased the yellow color (P = 0.013) and odor intensities (P < 0.001), as well as of the butter flavor (P = 0.001), in cheeses of the OFI group.
+These parameters influenced positively the overall acceptability of group OFI products (P < 0.001).